Hands On Hartford

 MANNA Food and Neighborhood Services and Day Program

-Our MANNA food programs provide basic needs to thousands of individuals in Hartford each month.
-Through Gather55, our Day Program, the Community Pantry & Neighborhood Services, and Backpack Nutrition Program, we provide food and other supportive services to those in need.
-More information about our pay-what-you-can restaurant, Gather55 is available on the Gather55 Website.
+Hands On Hartford provides basic needs to thousands of individuals in Hartford each month with an overall goal of improving housing stability and addressing the social determinants of health.
+Through Gather55, our Day Program, the MANNA Community Pantry, our Neighborhood Services Program, and Backpack Nutrition Program, we provide food and other supportive services to those in need.
+More information about Gather55, our restaurant open to all regardless of ability to pay, is available on the Gather55 Website.

 Day Program Services